Edgar-Vargas/LyricQuizGame/README.md

 ### 8. Score HTML and JavaScript
 The Score HTML and JavaScript classes display the final score of the quiz and allow users to return to the home page.

-## Usage

-1. Start the Lyric Game API by running the `LyricGameMain` class.
-2. Use the `FileManager` class to manage song files and lyrics.
-3. Utilize the `SaveRandomFile` class to save randomly selected lyrics to files.
-4. Use the `LineSelect` class to select random lines from a list of lyrics.

 ## Dependencies

 - Spring Boot: Used to create and run the API application.
 - Apache Commons Lang: Utilized for string manipulation utilities.

-## Contributors

-- [Your Name]
-- [Your Organization]

-## License

-[License Information]

----

-Feel free to customize this README with additional details, such as installation instructions, API endpoints, or any other relevant information specific to your project.